Vermont is a breathtakingly beautiful state with lush forests and stunning mountain vistas.

 5. Silver-bordered Fritillary

-The Silver-bordered Fritillary (Boloria Selene) is a beautiful butterfly that can be found in the grassy fields and meadows of Vermont.
+The Silver-bordered Fritillary (Boloria selene) is a beautiful butterfly that lives in Vermont’s grassy fields and meadows.

 It is easily recognized by its bright orange wings, which are bordered in silver.
-And the best part is that these butterflies in Vermont have a wingspan of around 2-3 inches and can be seen from June to August.
+The best part is that these butterflies in Vermont have a wingspan of around 2-3 inches and can be seen from June to August.

-Another interesting fact about the Silver-bordered Fritillary is that they are often attracted to wet areas and mud puddles, where they drink mineral-rich water
+Another interesting fact about the Silver-bordered Fritillary is that it is often attracted to wet areas and mud puddles, where it drinks mineral-rich water.

 This behavior, known as “puddling,” helps these butterflies in Vermont obtain essential nutrients and minerals not present in their nectar-based diet.